intuition-dev/intuDesignWork/navJBar/README.md

 Navbar js

-Comments out lists in Spectre typography
+Comment out lists in Spectre typography

-Fixed $responsive_breakpoint so they match
+Fix $responsive_breakpoint so they match